 - You usually have a maximum of six months to complete the renovations from the time that the loan is approved.
 However, it is possible to apply for a deadline extension.

-For additional information and details about the FHA 203(k) home loan program, contact our FHA mortgage experts at (281) 860-2533 or feel free to use the tools on the site.
+For additional information and details about the FHA 203(k) home loan program, please fill out the form below and our FHA 203k Specialist will get back to you.

 : Due to a high volume in 203k loans, this program is “On Hold” and will not be available until further notice.

 Compared to conventional loans, FHA carries a lower interest rate.
 Since HUD insures the loan against future default, it is offered a lower rate.

 Minimum requirement for an FHA loan is only 3.5% compared to 5% on conventional loans.
 The borrower can also get a “gift” from family members to be used as a down payment on the house.